Archive

 Watch and see if you can hold your breakfast.

-A Vietnam picture is no place for mimicking Hitchcock badly.
+A Vietnam picture is no place for this sort of arty playfulness.

 The film also sports terrible art direction and location scouting.
 Vietnam looks like Disney’s Jungle Cruise, an incredible feat given some of it was shot in Thailand.
 Wherever they were, the actors were serviced by some of the best spas and salons available to them.
 I just never knew the combat experience in Vietnam was so tidy.
 Fox in particular looks like he was steam cleaned in every scene.
 Even when he has a head wound, his bandage is so brilliant white, it almost looks like a headband missing a feather.